-- 1. Statement of the Problem (15%)

-- 2. Project Design and Implementation (40%)

-- 3. Capabilities and Competencies (30%)

-- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)

-- 5. Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Statement of the Problem (10%) - 2.
+Project Design and Implementation (35%) - 3.
+Capabilities and Competencies (30%) - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
+Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3 (10%)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3 (10%) - 6.
+Other-Letters of support from key stakeholders, including tribal victim service organizations (10%)